netgloo/benjamin/readme.md

 Once installed, you can start building your website simply [adding new web pages](#add-new-pages).
 You don't have to worry about URLs, they will be automatically deduced by the page's filename stripping out the file extension.
 Client side you will have, out of the box, an instant navigation for each link between your web pages, just like a Single Page Application.
 Benjamin will use the `pushState` api to change the URL when a page is changed, but it will automatically fallback to a *standard* navigation if the browser doesn't support `pushState`.

-Then you can start to add [layouts](#layouts) to share a common structure between your pages, you can enable the [multi-language support](#multi-language) if your website need to provide more than one language, or you can start to play with [callbacks](#callbacks) and [page transitions](#page-transitions) if you want to control the switching process from a page to another one.
+Then you can start to add [layouts](#layouts) to share a common structure between your pages, you can enable the [multi-language support](#multi-language) if your website need to provide more than one language, or you can start to play with [page transitions and callbacks](#page-transitions) if you want to control the switching process from a page to another one.
 Also you may want to add a [contact form](#forms) in your website that will [send an email](#sending-emails) when it is triggered.
 You will find all this really simple and straightforward.

 ### Requirements